sdqali/site/content/blog/2013-01-22-reducing-emacs-startup-time-while-committing.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Reducing Emacs startup time while committing"
-date: 2013-01-22
-comments: true
 categories:
 - code
 - development
 - emacs
 - mac-osx
+comments: true
+date: 2013-01-22
+ghcommentid: 56
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - development
 - emacs
 - mac-osx
+title: Reducing Emacs startup time while committing
 ---

 I use Emacs as my primary text editor and I use it to edit commit messages for Git.
 I almost never use the `-m` option with `git commit`.
 Since I have a fairly customised Emacs